 2. Play a sport.

-From ultimate Frisbee to basketball, most colleges offer a wide variety of intramurals for students to choose from.
+From ultimate Frisbee to Quidditch, most colleges offer a wide variety of intramurals for students to choose from.
 You can organize your own team with friends or go as a “free agent” and join another team that’s short on members.
 This is also a great way to meet new people!

 3. Hit the playground.